Junjeeeee/Dynamic_2d_waterfall/README.md

 2- Water Sources: Water sources exit edges sum 2, 1 to their neighbours, and 1 to themselves.
-Even having a lot of sinks, a unique Water source makes the system converge to eigenvalue that is not 0, it is really interesting.
+Even having a lot of sinks, a unique Water source makes the system converge to eigenvalue of 1, it is really interesting.